How to pick a good campsite

-Inaccessibility to the Location: If you want to enjoy a peaceful camping experience, you have to get at least a mile away from any roads or parking lots.
-This will automatically eliminate any vehicle camping sites, which is great if you want a natural wilderness setting & experience.
+If you want to enjoy a peaceful camping experience, you have to get at least a mile away from any roads or parking lots.
+Doing so will eliminate vehicle noise, doors slamming, and other annoyances which detract from a natural wilderness experience.

 • Statistically, you will be much safer when camping away from parking lots and roads.
 Most criminals will not walk more than 10 minutes from a public location to commit a crime.